Murat-U-Saglam/NNFS/README.md

 p5.py - Rectified Linear activation, piecewise function in order to focus on non-negative values

 p6.py - Softmax activation, Which is the exponentiation and normalisation of the data

+p7.py - Calculating loss via Categorical cross entropy, this is a method of calculating the amount of loss needeed for a score with a varying confidence level.
+Less confident we are, the more loss required.